 Kris Henderson - Executive Director

 Kris Henderson is the Executive Director of Amistad Law Project.
 They grew up in East Orange, New Jersey-- a majority Black, working class community.
 Their educational career began in East Orange's underfunded schools, continued at a private Christian School and led to boarding school in New England for high school.
 Their diverse educational experiences and the realization that a quality education is possible but often incredibly expensive, led them to work towards making sure we all have what we need.
 They are a movement lawyer, a co-founder of Amistad and a co-founding member of the Coalition to Abolish Death By Incarceration.
 They are on the steering committee of Free The Ballot!
 Incarcerated Voter Family Network and on the board of directors of Black Youth Project 100.
 They are a 2018 Law for Black Lives and Movement Law Lab Legal Innovators Fellow and a 2019 Soros Justice Fellow.

 Nikki Grant - Policy Director

 Nikki Grant is Amistad Law Project’s Policy Director and co-founder.
 She is the proud daughter of Jamaican immigrants and grew up in a tightly-knit, working class West Indian community in Orlando, Florida.
 As a young person, she witnessed poverty, racial segregation and inequitable schools in her community, as well as her father’s disabling chronic illness.
 She was inspired by the demonstration of care by primarily Black women neighbors and church family to work towards social equity through a Black feminist lens.
-Nikki is a movement lawyer, Courtwatch Organizer for the Judge Accountability Table, and a founding member of the Coalition to Abolish Death by Incarceration.
-She is also a board member of the Women's Medical Fund, where she serves on the Community Organizing committee.
+Nikki is a movement lawyer and a founding member of the Coalition to Abolish Death by Incarceration.
+She is also a board member of the Abortion Liberation Fund of Pennsylvania, where she serves on the Community Organizing committee.

 Sean Damon - Organizing Director